Simon & Garfunkel: 1967–1968: Studio time and low profile

 Davis had predicted this, and suggested raising the list price of Bookends by one dollar to $5.79, above the then standard retail price, to compensate for a large poster included in vinyl copies.
 Simon scoffed and viewed it as charging a premium on "what was sure to be that year's best-selling Columbia album".
 According to biographer Marc Eliot, Davis was "offended by what he perceived as their lack of gratitude for what he believed was his role in turning them into superstars".
 Rather than implement Davis' plan, Simon & Garfunkel signed a contract extension with Columbia that guaranteed them a higher royalty rate.
 At the 1969 Grammy Awards, the lead single "Mrs. Robinson" became the first rock and roll song to receive Record of the Year, and also won Best Contemporary Pop Performance by a Duo or Group.

 1969–1970: Growing apart and final album

 Bookends, alongside the Graduate soundtrack, made Simon & Garfunkel the biggest rock duo in the world.
 Simon was approached by producers to write music for films or license songs; he turned down Franco Zeffirelli, who was preparing to film Brother Sun, Sister Moon, and John Schlesinger, who was preparing to film Midnight Cowboy.
-In addition to Hollywood proposals, Simon declined a request by producers from the Broadway show Jimmy Shine (starring Simon's friend Dustin Hoffman, also the lead in Midnight Cowboy).
+In addition to Hollywood proposals, Simon declined a request by producers from the Broadway show Jimmy Shine (starring Simon's friend Dustin Hoffman, who also starred in Midnight Cowboy).
 He collaborated briefly with Leonard Bernstein on a sacred mass before withdrawing from the project due to "finding it perhaps too far afield from his comfort zone".

+Mike Nichols, director of The Graduate, was impressed by the duo's performance styles and asked them both to play parts in his next film, Catch-22.
+Garfunkel was cast as Captain Nately, and Simon as Dunbar.
+However, the screenwriter, Buck Henry, felt the film was already crowded with characters, and wrote Simon's part out.
+Garfunkel left to begin filming in Mexico in January 1969 (this is the subject of the song "The Only Living Boy in New York").
+Simon remained behind and prepared for them to record their next album after filming ended, but the film's production lasted longer than expected, forcing Garfunkel to return to the studio intermittently.
+The resulting frictions exacerbated existing tensions in the duo's relationship; Simon wrote in his memoir: "I think if Artie had become a big movie star he would have left.
+Instead of just being the guy who sang Paul Simon songs, he could be Art Garfunkel, a big star all by himself … This made me think about how I could still be the guy who wrote songs and sing them.
+I didn't need Artie."